-These amendments include re-wording / modification as follows:
+These amendments are proposed to clarify the RUE provisions, and ensure they adequately consider constitutional property rights.
+The amendments include re-wording/modification as follows:

-• Improved differentiation between variance and RUE applicability;

-- Relaxation of the consolidated ownership requirements by: - Modifying the date from 1985 to 2005, which is consistent with other similar provisions within the Municipal Code. - Reduce applicability of the ownership requirements to only those properties requesting buffer reductions of 75% or greater. - Clarify language related to how an applicant would demonstrate their project is the minimum necessary to derive economic use. - Allow for some RUE and associated variances to be approved by the Director rather than Hearing Examiner.
+- Improved differentiation between variance and RUE applicability. - Change the consolidated ownership requirements by: - Modifying the applicable ownership date from 1985 to 2005, when these provisions in the City's critical areas code were updated.
+Use of this date is consistent with other similar provisions within the Municipal Code. - Reduce applicability of the ownership requirements to only those properties requesting buffer reductions of 75% or greater. - Clarify language related to how an applicant would demonstrate their project is the minimum necessary to derive economic use. - Allow for some RUE and associated variances to be approved by the Director rather than Hearing Examiner.